CDC pushes for school reopening amid concerns over Delta variant

 “Delta variant hasn’t affected announced school learning plans as of yet,” says Denise Roche, president of Burbio.
 “Areas to watch would be districts and states that were heavily virtual or hybrid last year,” where remote learning would be a ready fallback.

 The challenges of reopening schools in the face of a more transmissible coronavirus strain have been evident in the United Kingdom, where the Delta variant arrived earlier, overlapping with the 2020-21 academic year, which lasts well into the summer there.
-Cases rose in schools, despite the U.K.’s high vaccination rate.
+Cases rose in schools despite the U.K.’s high vaccination rate.
 “We are hearing from our members that more and more schools are having to close multiple classes or ‘bubbles,’” a British teachers’ union leader said in June, “particularly in areas with higher case numbers, and revert to remote learning.”

 Delta has caused elevated infection rates among British children.
-“If I were a parent in the UK, I would keep my children home for the immediate future,” the Australian epidemiologist Zoë Hyde tweeted.
+“If I were a parent in the UK, I would keep my children home for the immediate future,” Australian epidemiologist Zoë Hyde tweeted.
 “This is unsafe.”

 What is and isn’t unsafe, in particular when it comes to children, is at the very heart of the debate.
-Children can get the coronavirus, but don’t tend to die from it.
+Children can get the coronavirus but don’t tend to die from it.
 Child mortality actually fell in 2020.

 Teachers make risk assessments of their own, in particular if they work in crowded classrooms inside aging buildings.
 Before they were emptied by the pandemic, American schools had fallen into unseemly disrepair.
 State and local leaders have spent millions to make upgrades that would make learning safe again.